 Entrants should check they have filled in the online Entry Form fully and that the entry has been accepted.
-Any entry by any region is subject to confirmation by the CIRCOM Regional national coordinator of the broadcaster's country or, if one is not assigned, by the President of the Prix.
+All entries are subject to confirmation by the CIRCOM Regional National Co-ordinator of the entering station's country or, if one is not assigned, by the President of the Prix CIRCOM.